Going From Renunciation to Compassion

 The next step is usually translated as “we want to repay that kindness,” but I tend to think with this term, “repay,” is a little bit tricky here.
 It doesn’t quite convey it, because that implies it’s a business deal and if we don’t repay it, we’re guilty.
 I think more the tone of that is to appreciate that kindness.
 I really, really appreciate that kindness that you showed me, that everybody has showed me.
 So it’s on the basis of this appreciation that the next step is what’s called “heart-warming love.”
 Whenever we encounter somebody, because we understand the kindness and appreciate it, we feel automatically close to them, we cherish them.
 We’re sincerely concerned about their welfare and we would feel sad if anything happened to them.
 So, then it’s on the basis of that that we have love, the wish for them to be happy and the causes of happiness, and on the basis of that, compassion, the wish for them to be free of suffering and the causes of suffering.
 So, we can see that underlying – that’s why Tsongkhapa says you have to know what underlies these states of mind – what’s underlying this compassion is this feeling of equal closeness to everyone, acknowledging and appreciating the kindness of everyone, and having this heartwarming love and feeling of closeness and affection for everyone.
 That’s part of this whole package of compassion.

 So, by extension then, if compassion is the state of mind of renunciation aimed instead of at our own suffering, the suffering of others, then the foundation of compassion should likewise be present in some sort of form with renunciation.
 Which means that we have first of all equanimity toward ourselves – not attraction, not repulsion, not indifference.
 And it’s no help to focus on the negative things that we’ve done in life, from lifetime to lifetime.
 We focus on the positive things.
 It’s parallel to seeing when others have been our mother.
-Focus on the positive things, and how kind we’ve been, in a sense, to ourselves, to bring about beneficial circumstances, as a result, it’s the karmic result, and we appreciate that.
+Focus on the positive things, and how kind we’ve been, in a sense, to ourselves, to have brought about the beneficial circumstances of a precious human rebirth as the karmic result of positive things we've done in the past, and we appreciate that.
 And we have a heart-warming love toward ourselves, not hatred of ourselves.

 When working with compassion, one of the main principles that equalizes everybody is that everybody wants to be happy, nobody wants to be unhappy.
 Well, the same thing is true of myself.
 Therefore, I have the right to be happy; I have the right not to be unhappy.
 Therefore, I can develop this renunciation – this determination to be free – which is basically compassion for myself.
 So, if I wanna be kind to myself – and please I’m not encouraging a dualistic attitude toward myself, that “me,” and I’m going to be kind to myself, like that’s another person – but just as a figure of speaking, if we want to be kind to ourselves then, “I don’t want to get into this sick relationship with this person.
 I don’t want to get angry, I don’t want to get upset, I don’t want to get attached.”
 And, in that way we work with this determination to be free of our problems, and it’s another angle for how we balance together this feeling of “Well, everything is suffering, and etc.,” and a basic feeling of happiness and calmness.